saadtazi/granitials/README.md

 # Getting started

-Check the example
+Check the examples
 * `npm install`
-* `node examples/middleware.js`
+* `node examples/middleware.js` and follow the instructions in the console
-* follow the instructions in the console
+* `node examples/generate.js` and check generated images in output